Local technicians covering East Anglia Call us on 0845 300 1717

 Keeping your tiled floor may not be as difficult as you might think.
 Cleaning your tiled floor can be done with mild detergent and clean water.
 Using a rag or chamois-type mop rather than a sponge mop is more beneficial.
 Sponge mops are more likely to push dirty water into the grout lines of your tiles which makes them harder to clean.
 Make sure to change the water you are using frequently while mopping; dirty water equals a cloudy floor.
 You may well have to change the water a few times on a floor so that you're not continuously using dirty water on the floor.
 This only ever leads to a dirty floor.

-The key to a great looking tiled floor is clean grout.
-Tiles come in a variety of finishes and most provide a barrier from day to day activities.
+The key to a great-looking tiled floor is clean grout.
+Tiles come in a variety of finishes and most provide a barrier from day-to-day activities.
 Grout on the other hand is porous and absorbs grease and other stains.
 You can scrub the grout with a stiff nylon brush (don't be tempted to use a metal brush as this will damage the grout).
 You can make a paste of baking soda and water and apply this to help clean your tile grout.
 Mix 3 parts of baking soda to 1 part water to make a thick paste.
-This versatile cleaner will work with all colors of grout.
+This versatile cleaner will work with all colours of grout.
 Beware though that vinegar can be harmful to some natural stones such as marble or limestone.

 Tiles may look and feel tough, strong and impervious to harm, but they are far from easy maintenance.
 If you have a spot stain on your tile and you are trying to clean it yourself, always test your stain-removal technique on an inconspicuous spot of both tile and grout before attempting to clean the whole floor.
 A nonabrasive all-purpose cleaner should suffice in removing most stains.
 Try the following techniques for specific stains.